taiwoajasa245/My_Age_App/README.md

 Helps You calculate your age and the year you were born

-Note: Open the index.html fiel first
+Note: Open the index.html file first